brianclogan/nestjs-ttcache/README.md

 ### QueryBuilder with Cache

 You can use cache-aware methods directly on TypeORM's QueryBuilder.
 The extensions are automatically initialized when TTCacheModule is loaded, so no additional setup is required.
+The cache service is automatically injected, so you don't need to pass it manually.

 Use the cache methods on your query builders: